 6. Customer success will become a competitive differentiator.

-Over the next five years, great customer success will become a critical competitive advantage for companies, just like great customer support is in 2018.
+Over the next five years, great customer success will become a critical competitive advantage for companies, just like great customer support is today.

 The customer success industry, and the progress of companies in search of customer value, is just too fast and effective for this to not happen.
 Plus, the concepts of customer success are permeating beyond just the software-as-a-service (SaaS) industry.
 It's spreading quickly and growing.